cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 4. **Configure webhook notification limits to prevent excessive queuing of webhook notifications.**

-Arbor Sightline will only consider a webhook “invoked” if it’s able to POST the webhook notification body to the configured webhook endpoint URI(s) and the endpoint returns a HTTP 200 (success) status code.
+Arbor Sightline will only consider a webhook "invoked" if it’s able to POST the webhook notification body to the configured webhook endpoint URI(s) and the endpoint returns a HTTP 200 (success) status code.
 If the webhook isn’t successfully invoked, Sightline will attempt to invoke the endpoint again,